Last Updated on November 30, 2023

 Spend time doing beneficial things for yourself, rather than wasting hours online and on the telephone obtaining quotes for policies that you may not even fully understand.
 Leave this search to the professionals.
 After all, they have connections all over the U.S. and are knowledgeable about the ins and outs of different life insurance companies who underwrite diabetics fairly, and know their underwriting guidelines toward those applicants with diabetes.

 In other words, an independent life insurance agent will ask you the medical questions once and will match you with the criteria of life insurance.
 They will also help you with the initial application, to begin the process of applying for life insurance.
-If you opt to do a medical exam, and have medical records reviewed, an agent can use that information to “shop out” your case to multiple life insurance companies at once.
+If you opt to do a medical exam, and have medical records reviewed, an agent can use that information to “shop out” your case to multiple affordable life insurance company at once.
 This process is considered a fully underwritten policy, as the insurance companies underwriters would have completed a full review of your health profile.
 Once the underwriting process is completed, companies can make an offer of life insurance.

 At the end of the application process, your agent will then present to you the different offers, from the various life insurance companies.
 This takes the hassle out of your hands and in the hands of the experienced professional.
 Getting diabetes life insurance doesn’t have to be a headache.